SiobhanPowell/speech/README.md

 ## Interactive Application

+To play with the interactive application online, go to: ev50-speech.stanford.edu.

 To run the interactive application locally:
 0. Make sure you have a working version of Python 3 (this code was tested with Python 3.7.4).
 1. Navigate to this folder in your terminal.